reshinto/reshinto.github.io/docs/languageSpecific/javascript/nodejs.md

 ### Introduction

+- what is the node event loop?

+  - it is a semi-infinite while loop that allows Node.js to perform non-blocking I/O operations
+    - despite the fact that JavaScript is single-threaded
+    - by offloading operations to the system kernel whenever possible
+    - Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background
+      - When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed

 - Why is this so important?
   - Because it explains how Node.js can be asynchronous and have non-blocking I/O
 - The Node.js JavaScript code runs on a single thread